‘Bold And The Beautiful’ Spoilers For Tuesday, March 12: Wyatt Soothes A Jealous Sally

-The Bold and the Beautiful spoilers for Tuesday, March 12 reveal that Wyatt Spencer (Darin Brooks) will need to soothe a ruffled Sally Spectra (Courtney Hope).
+The Bold and the Beautiful spoilers for Tuesday, March 12, reveal that Wyatt Spencer (Darin Brooks) will need to soothe a ruffled Sally Spectra (Courtney Hope).
 For the first time in their relationship, the couple will face some adversity.
-Sally and Wyatt’s relationship has been idyllic thus far and it will be interesting to see how these two work through their conflict.
+Sally and Wyatt’s relationship has been idyllic thus far, and it will be interesting to see how these two work through their conflict.

 The source of their trouble appears to be a certain blonde with a questionable past.
-Florence Fulton (Katrina Bowden) has just started working at the bar and is already causing some strain in the power couple’s lives.
+Florence Fulton (Katrina Bowden) has just started working at the bar, and is already causing some strain in the power couple’s lives.

 The Bold and the Beautiful viewers saw how Flo and Wyatt bumped into each other at the bar.
-They instantly recognized each other and start to talk about the good old days.
+They instantly recognized each other, and started to talk about the good old days.

 It turns out that Flo and Wyatt were high school sweethearts.
-Flo was devastated when Wyatt up and left with his mother suddenly.
-For the first time he was able to explain to her that he and Quinn (Rena Sofer) had to leave Las Vegas in the middle of the night and that he could not say goodbye to her at the time.
+Flo was devastated when Wyatt up and left suddenly, along with his mother.
+For the first time, he was able to explain to her that he and Quinn (Rena Sofer) had to leave Las Vegas in the middle of the night — and that he could not say goodbye to her at the time.
 The Inquisitr details how Flo grabbed Wyatt for a steamy kiss.

 So that happened… #BoldandBeautiful pic.twitter.com/Rol7GFrPyZ